Videos

 This work was published in Soft Matter 17, 5006–5017 (2021) link

-Electrorotation can be utilized to mix particles and study solid to liquid transition of the particle layer.
-In this video a droplet with diameter ∼2 mm covered with 50‐μm polyethylene particles (red and cyan) forming a Janus shell is subjected to electric field of strength 700 V/mm.
-Initially, before application of the electric field, the particles forming the shell were practically jammed and, therefore, could not mix.
-After the electric field was turned on, the particles started to mix, and the border separating the two particle shells of different colour split up.
+Electrorotation can be used to mix particles and to study the solid-to-liquid transition of the particle layer.
+This video features a droplet, approximately 2 mm in diameter, covered with 50-μm polyethylene particles (red and cyan) forming a Janus shell, subjected to an electric field of 700 V/mm.
+Initially, before the electric field was applied, the particles in the shell were jammed, preventing mixing.
+Once the electric field was activated, the particles began to mix, causing the border between the differently colored particle shells to break up.
 Eventually, after several minutes of electrorotation, the particles were almost completely mixed.
-The movie was sped up 4 times and then 10 times.
+The video was accelerated, first to 4 times and then to 10 times the normal speed.

 This work was published in Soft Matter 17, 5006–5017 (2021) link

 Our experimental results reveal that both the critical electric field (for electrorotation) and the rotational rate depend on droplet size, particle shell morphology (smooth vs. brush-like), and composition (loose vs. locked particles).
-In this video, we present the electrorotation of droplets (diameter of around 1.39 mm) with rigid and deformable shells composed of polyethylene (PE) particles.
-The rigid shell was made by joining particles through heating using a microwave oven.
-During heating of a PE particle‐covered droplet, hairy polymeric structures were formed sticking out of the shell.
-The droplet with a hairy shell rotated significantly slower than the droplet with a smooth shell owing to the increase of the magnitude of drag coefficient.
+In this video, we present the electrorotation of droplets (with a diameter of around 1.39 mm) featuring rigid and deformable shells made of polyethylene (PE) particles.
+The rigid shell was created by fusing particles together with microwave heating.
+When heating a PE particle-covered droplet, hairy polymeric structures formed, protruding from the shell.
+The droplet with a hairy shell rotated significantly slower than its smooth-shelled counterpart, due to an increased drag coefficient.

 This work was published in Soft Matter 17, 5006–5017 (2021) link

-Crumpling of deformed particle shells formed on droplets.
-Wrinkling of a particle shell occurs at regions where the compressive stress surpasses the elastic tension of the shell and the surface tension of the droplet interface.
-In this work, we showed that the application of an electric field can be used to probe the thickness and bending stiffness of particle shells formed on emulsion droplets through induced wrinkling of the shell layers.
-We demonstrated that on a curved interface, multiple wrinkles are formed with a characteristic wavelength that increased for shells composed of larger particles and formed on larger droplets.
+This study examines the crumpling of deformed particle shells formed on the surface of droplets.
+Wrinkling in a particle shell occurs in areas where compressive stress exceeds the shell's elastic tension and the droplet interface's surface tension.
+We demonstrated that applying an electric field can effectively probe the thickness and bending stiffness of particle shells on emulsion droplets by inducing shell wrinkling.
+Our experiments revealed that on curved interfaces, multiple wrinkles with characteristic wavelengths are formed; these wavelengths increase with larger particles and on larger droplets.

 Published in ACS Appl.
 Mater.
 Interfaces, 11, 29396–29407 (2019) link

-We developed a method for controling packing of the particles within a monolayer shell formed on a droplet.
-A particle-covered droplet is subjected to an AC electric field that changes periodically, with a period slightly shorter than time needed for building up electrical charges on droplet's interface.
-The shell went through deformation cycles where it was compressed and stretched.
-After 50 deformation cycles (n = 50), the particle packing increased from 0.73 to 0.78, and most of the horizontal wrinkles that were observed in the beginning of the experiment were smoothened out.
-The applied electric field was in the horizontal direction.
+We developed a method for controlling the packing of particles within a monolayer shell formed on a droplet.
+A particle-covered droplet is subjected to an AC electric field that changes periodically, with a period slightly shorter than the time needed for electrical charges to build up on the droplet's interface.
+The particle shell underwent deformation cycles where it was compressed and stretched.
+After 50 deformation cycles, the particle packing density increased from 0.73 to 0.78, and most of the horizontal wrinkles observed at the beginning of the experiment were smoothed out.
+The applied electric field was oriented horizontally.

 Published in ACS Appl.
 Mater.
 Interfaces, 11, 29396–29407 (2019) link

-Electric field-induced crumpling of the particle shell formed on a droplet.
-Particle shell formed on a 2-mm silicone oil droplet composed of polyethylene particles (~3 um).
-Initially, in the absence of an electric field, the shell was spherical.
-The shell was then subjected to an electric pulse (1 second), which deformed the shell.
-After the electric field was turned off, the shell relaxed back toward a spherical shape, and the particle film crumpled.
-Wrinkles vanished as the particle shell relaxed and covered the entire droplet again.
+Electric field-induced crumpling of the particle shell on a droplet.
+A particle shell, composed of polyethylene particles (approximately 3 µm), formed on a 2-mm silicone oil droplet.
+Initially, without an electric field, the shell maintained a spherical shape.
+The shell was then exposed to an electric pulse (lasting 1 second), resulting in deformation.
+Once the electric field was deactivated, the shell relaxed back towards a spherical shape, causing the particle film to crumple.
+As the particle shell relaxed and re-covered the droplet, the wrinkles vanished.

 Published in ACS Appl.
 Mater.
 Interfaces, 11, 32, 29396–29407 (2019) link

-The process of opening and closing the particle shell visually resembles the expansion and contraction of a human eye's pupil or an optical diaphragm.
-This inspired us to demonstrate the use of particle-covered droplets as a millimeter-sized diaphragm with an adjustable aperture for controlling the light passage.
-When the droplet was subjected to a DC electric field, an opening in the particle film was formed at the droplet's electric pole, and the laser light could pass through the droplet.
-The droplet relaxed to a spherical shape after we turned off the electric field, and the particles covered the entire droplet again.
-Consequently, the laser light was blocked again.
+The process of the particle shell opening and closing visually resembles the dilation and constriction of a human eye's pupil, or the operation of an optical diaphragm.
+This inspired our demonstration of using particle-covered droplets as millimeter-sized diaphragms with adjustable apertures to control light passage.
+When the droplet was subjected to a DC electric field, an opening formed in the particle film at the droplet's electric pole, allowing laser light to pass through.
+Once the electric field was turned off, the particles re-covered the entire droplet, consequently blocking the laser light again.

 Published in ACS Appl.
 Mater.
 Interfaces 11, 25, 22840–22850 (2019) link

-Silicone oil droplet (~3 mm) covered with polyethylene particles (~20 um) viewed perpendicular to the electric field direction.
-The droplet was surrounded with castor oil and docked in an O-ring that was fastened to one of the electrodes.
-In the presence of a DC electric field, the electric stress deformed the droplet.
-As a result, the droplet's surface area increased, allowing particles to unjam and electrohydrodynamic flows to arise.
-The EHD flows conveyed particles away from the droplet's electric pole, forming a particle-free area.
-Active, tunable, and reversible opening and closing of particle shells on droplets may facilitate chemical reactions in droplets and enable various small-scale laboratory operations, including online detection, measurement, and adjustment of droplet liquid.
+A silicone oil droplet (approximately 3 mm in diameter) covered with polyethylene particles (around 20 µm) was viewed perpendicular to the electric field direction.
+The droplet was surrounded with castor oil, and docked in an O-ring that was fastened to one of the electrodes.
+In the presence of a DC electric field, electric stress caused deformation of the droplet, which allowed the particles to unjam and electrohydrodynamic (EHD) flows to emerge.
+These EHD flows transported particles away from the droplet's electric pole, creating a particle-free area.
+This active, tunable, and reversible opening and closing of particle shells on droplets could facilitate chemical reactions within droplets and enable various small-scale laboratory operations, including online detection, measurement, and adjustment of the droplet's liquid.

 Published in ACS Appl.
 Mater.
 Interfaces 11, 25, 22840–22850 (2019) link

-This movie shows the process of forming a droplet covered with densely packed particles.
-The convective electrohydrodynamic liquid flows enable the formation of a monolayer film composed of densely packed particles arranged in a nearly hexagonal geometry.
-Silicone oil droplet covered with polyethylene red particles (average size ~50 um) were made inside the castor oil using a micropipette.
-The particles were transported at the silicone oil droplet interface by applying a DC electric field.
+This video demonstrates the formation of a droplet covered with densely packed particles.
+Convective electrohydrodynamic (EHD) liquid flows facilitate the creation of a monolayer film, with densely packed particles arranged in an almost hexagonal pattern.
+Silicone oil droplets covered with red polyethylene particles (average size approximately 50 µm) were formed in castor oil using a micropipette.
+The particles were transported to the interface of the silicone oil droplet by applying a DC electric field.

 Published in ACS Appl.
 Mater.
 Interfaces 11, 25, 22840–22850 (2019) link

-We proposed a new bulk approach to fabricating Pickering emulsions by electric fields.
-We prepared oil-in-oil emulsions stabilised by microparticles and controled the mean size of the Pickering droplets.
-In our approach we took advantage of total surface area reduction of emulsion droplets by electrocoalescence.
-This led to an increase in particle coverage, and eventually to formation of densely packed particle shells on Pickering droplets.
-First, we prepared an unstable pre-emulsion with droplets having small sizes and low particle coverages, from which the final Pickering emulsion was formed via consecutive coalescence events sped up by application of electric field.
+We proposed a novel bulk method for fabricating Pickering emulsions using electric fields.
+We prepared oil-in-oil emulsions stabilized by microparticles and controlled the mean size of the Pickering droplets.
+Our approach leverages the reduction of total surface area in emulsion droplets through electrocoalescence.
+This process resulted in increased particle coverage, eventually leading to the formation of densely packed particle shells on Pickering droplets.
+First, we prepared an unstable pre-emulsion, characterized by droplets with small sizes and low particle coverages.
+From this, the final Pickering emulsion was formed through consecutive coalescence events, accelerated by the application of an electric field.

 This work was published in Soft Matter 14, 5140–5149 (2018) link

 Actively arranging surface-adsorbed conductive particles by switching the electric field frequency from 0 Hz (EHD flow regime) to 200 Hz (particle dipolar interaction regime).
-A silicone oil drop withdiameter ~3 mm is viewed (left) along and (right) perpendicularto the electric field direction.
-Ag-coated glass microspheres with mean diameters of ~20 um were used in this experiment.
-The structuring process is reversible, and the switching between two particle conformations occurred in seconds.
-We also observed that particles at the droplet's surfaces subjected to a constant DC electric field exhibit different structuring depending on their electrical properties and coverage.
+A silicone oil droplet with a diameter of approximately 3 mm is viewed from two perspectives: along (left) and perpendicular (right) to the electric field direction.
+Ag-coated glass microspheres, with an average diameter of approximately 20 µm, were used in this experiment.
+The structuring process is reversible, with the switch between the two particle conformations occurring within seconds.
+We also observed that particles on the droplet's surface exposed to a constant DC electric field exhibit different structuring depending on their electrical properties and coverage.

 This work was published in Soft Matter 14, 5442–5451 (2018) link

-A designed assembly of particles at liquid interfaces offers many advantages for development of materials, and can be performed by various means.
-Electric fields provide a flexible method for structuring particles on drops, utilizing electrohydrodynamic circulation flows, and dielectrophoretic and electrophoretic interactions.
-In addition to the properties of the applied electric field, the manipulation of particles often depends on the intrinsic properties of the particles to be assembled.
-Slightly more electrically conductive polystyrene particles structure into chains, whereas the pristine polystyrene particles are moved towards electric poles of a droplet.
+A designed assembly of particles at liquid interfaces offers numerous advantages in material development and can be achieved through various methods.
+Electric fields serve as a flexible approach for arranging particles on droplets, utilizing electrohydrodynamic circulation flows, as well as dielectrophoretic and electrophoretic interactions.
+The manipulation of particles is influenced not only by the characteristics of the applied electric field but also by the inherent properties of the particles themselves.
+For instance, slightly more electrically conductive polystyrene particles tend to form chains, while pristine polystyrene particles are typically drawn towards the electric poles of a droplet.

 This work was published in Materials 10(4), 329 (2017) link

-Two silicone oil droplets formed in castor oil.
-The droplets' surfaces are covered with microparticles.
-An external DC electric field is applied in the horizontal direction.
-Driven by the attractive EHD and electrostatic forces, the drops approach one another allowing their coalesce.
-After coalescence occurs, a Janus shell is formed rapidly in a few seconds.
-The coalesced drop is now fully covered by particles.
-During the coalescence, the particles can move and reorganize only within the drop surfaces due to the strong desorption energies.
-The particles on the droplet's surface are closely packed and arranged in slightly disordered hexagons.
-Turning off the electric field does not induce any observable movement of the particles in the shell, that is, the shell is stable.
+Two silicone oil droplets, each covered with microparticles, are formed in castor oil.
+An external DC electric field is applied horizontally, driving the droplets toward each other through attractive EHD and electrostatic forces, facilitating their coalescence.
+Upon coalescing, a Janus shell rapidly forms within a few seconds.
+The merged droplet is then completely enveloped by particles.
+During coalescence, the particles are able to move and reorganize, but only within the droplet surfaces, due to strong desorption energies.
+These particles are closely packed on the droplet's surface, arranging themselves in slightly disordered hexagonal patterns.
+Deactivating the electric field does not cause any noticeable movement of the particles within the shell, indicating the shell's stability.

 This work was published in Nat.
 Commun.
 5, 3945 (2014) link